 Design Competition to Spark Innovation, Creativity Among College and High School Students

-Efforts by Rose-Hulman to spark innovation and creativity among college and high school students will feature a fun-filled daylong design competition on Saturday, March 9 from 10 a.m. to 4 p.m. in the college’s Sports and Recreation Center.
+Efforts by Rose-Hulman to spark innovation and creativity among college and high school students will feature a fun-filled design competition on March 22, from 10 a.m. to 2 p.m., in the college’s Sports and Recreation Center.

-The free event, called SPARK (Student Projects Advocating Resourceful Knowledge), has been organized by Rose-Hulman’s RoseBUD program.
-It strives to promote growth for students in innovation and creative design through the use of teamwork, networking, and mentorship in an exciting and challenging environment.
+The free event, called SPARK (Student Projects Advocating Resourceful Knowledge), has been organized by Rose-Hulman’s RoseBUD program, with support from ArcelorMittal and Halliburton.
+It strives to promote growth for students in innovation and creative design through the use of teamwork, networking and mentorship in an exciting and challenging environment.

-Two-person teams from Rose-Hulman or high schools will have the opportunity to develop creative solutions for two interesting design challenges.
-The first design challenge (10:30 a.m. to 12:15 p.m.) will be split into college and high school divisions, while the second challenge (1:10-3 p.m.) will have high school and college students working together on solutions.
+Four-person teams from Rose-Hulman or high schools will have the opportunity to develop creative solutions for two interesting design challenges.

-Registration is free for all participants, and all teams will be eligible to win prizes for their designs and enjoy lunch.
-These prizes will include an iPad and cash, and all participants will receive an event t-shirt.
+Registration is free for all participants, and teams will be eligible to win prizes for their designs.
+Register by visiting http://dev.rose-hulman.edu/Spark/reg.php by March 20.